 Eileen Wasn’t as Protected as She Thought

-Then her Part B outpatient deductible was $185.
-She also had a 20% coinsurance for all her outpatient services, which includes the lab work, x-rays, and CT scans.
+Then her Part B outpatient deductible was $197.
+She also had a 20% coinsurance for all her outpatient services, which includes lab work, x-rays, and CT scans.

 Eileen had a total bill that was almost $6,000 between the inpatient deductible, outpatient deductible and 20% coinsurance.

-Now, if Eileen had a Medigap plan, most if not all of her bill would’ve been covered.
+Now, if Eileen has a Medigap plan, most of her bill would be the insurance companies responsibility.

-Since Eileen had a huge unexpected out of pocket medical expense, she had to cancel her travel plans to see her daughter and grandchildren.
+Since Eileen has this huge out of pocket expense, she can’t proceed with her travel plans to see her family.

-She was forced to use her travel money to pay her medical bills instead.
+She must use her travel money to pay for her medical bills.

-If she had Plan G, the only out of pocket medical expense she would’ve had to pay would’ve been the outpatient deductible of $185.
+If she had Plan G, the only out of pocket medical expense she would pay is the outpatient deductible of $197.

-The inpatient deductible and 20% coinsurance would’ve been billed to the supplemental health insurance carrier.
+The inpatient deductible and 20% coinsurance would go to the supplemental health insurance carrier.